Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Risk factors for high-risk pregnancy
+Risk factors for high risk pregnancy

-Assessment of risk factors for pregnancy
+Assessment of risk factors during pregnancy

 Category |